 YouTube “Shorts” are the video service’s answer to the massive popularity of TikTok.
 These aptly named short-form videos are easy to record and meant to be viewed on mobile.
-Here’s how to create them.
+Here’s how to upload shorts on YouTube.

 Select “Create a Short” from the menu.
 At the time of writing, Shorts are in beta.